-The issue with Islamic Financial Institutions (IFIs including Islamic Banks and takaful Operators) is their dependence on Sharia contract types with which to define their various bilateral transactions.
-Contract types are a unique feature of sharia compliant transactions.
-Unlike modern contracts for which the terms and conditions binding the parties to the contract are set out in detail within the contract, with contract types the name of the contract (and thus the “contract type”) already predefines the obligations of the parties to the transaction.
+The issue with Islamic Financial Institutions (IFIs, including Islamic banks and takaful operators) is their dependence on shariah contract types with which to define their various bilateral transactions.
+Contract types are a unique feature of shariah-compliant transactions.
+Unlike modern contracts for which the terms and conditions binding the parties to the contract are set out in detail within the contract, with contract types, the name of the contract (and thus the moniker ‘contract type’) already predefines the obligations of the parties to the transaction.
 Thus, given that the contract type predefines the obligations of the parties to the transaction, there is little room for misunderstanding as to the required performance under the contract.
 All that is left for parties to the contract to do is to agree on the monetary compensation each party expects from the transaction.

 - The IASB is concerned that the financial accounts may not faithfully represent the economic substance of the underlying economic phenomenon if the consideration is based purely on its legal form.

 - Clearly the IASB standards are not there to change the ‘underlying economic phenomenon’ but rather to ensure that the entity’s accounts faithfully represent such economic phenomenon.

 - The paragraph BC 3.26 does not define circumstances in which the economic substance indeed differs from the legal form of the transaction.
 This is left for the account preparers and their auditors to decide.

 Defining the business of takaful